 Stretch regularly

-Stretch regularly to loosen tight muscles and improve flexibility.
+Stretch regularly to loosen tight muscles and improve your flexibility.
 Stretching helps maintain good posture and prevent pain.
 Check out our article: The 12 Best Office Stretches.

 Be aware of your posture while sleeping